probot/probot-ui/README.md

 ## How it works

 This project leverages [`probot-metadata`](https://github.com/probot/metadata) to keep a hidden log of custom events in the opening post of an issue or pull request.
 Then, the browser extension picks up on those events and renders them in the timeline.

-This means that
+The browser extension is app-agnostic; as in, if its installed for the user viewing GitHub.com, it'll work for your app. **Users only need to install the browser extension once.**

 ## Installation